Steve Reeves Workout Routine, Diet Plan & Supplements

 shirtless man working out

 The first thing I want to highlight is that Steve believed that it took mental and physical energy for a successful workout.
-As a result, he would get into almost a hypnotic trance while working on free weights and concentrate deeply on what he was doing.
+As a result, he would get into almost a hypnotic trance while working on free weights and concentrating deeply on what he was doing.

 He was like an early adopter of meditation practices who brought them to the gym.